DallanQ/lotr_journeys_in_middle_earth/Reference.md

 ## GLOSSARY (page 6)

-This glossary provides players with detailed rules for Journeys in Middle-earth, organized by topic.
+This glossary provides players with detailed rules for *Journeys in Middle-earth*, organized by topic.
 If a player is unable to find a topic, they should use the Index on page 30.

 ### 1  ABILITIES (page 6)

 Most cards have abilities that heroes can use at various times during the game.